SPB Exchange driving Russia's retail equity investment revolution

 IPO and results

-Until 2020 SPB Exchange was not making any profit, ploughing everything that came in over the last 14 years back into development.
+Until 2020 SPB Exchange was not making any profit, ploughing everything that came in since 2014 years back into development.
 But that has all changed now as the retail investor revolution gets underway.

 “The past few years the revenue has been rising, but it has not happened overnight,” says Goryunov.
 “We have been building the system and it has been a lengthy process, but now we are realising the potential of all the work we have put in.”